What goes into the shareholder register of your Australian company?

-A register is a record of certain company information that must be kept because it’s a Corporations Act 2001.
+A register is a record of certain company information that must be kept to meet Corporations Act 2001 requirements.

 Now, section 169 of the Corporations Act 2001 states the register information to keep for each shareholder, namely:

 - Name and address of shareholders; and